MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

     vote-alias
       Vote on a governance object by masternode alias (using masternode.conf setup) vote-conf
-      Vote on a governance object by masternode configured in dash.conf vote-many
+      Vote on a governance object by masternode configured in MarteX.conf vote-many
       Vote on a governance object by all masternodes (using masternode.conf setup) masternode "command"...